thenativeweb/limes/README.md

 }));

 app.get('/', (req, res) => {
-  res.json(req.user);
+  res.json({ user: req.user, token: req.token });
 });
 ```

 If a request does not provide a token, a token for an anonymous user will be issued.
 This issue uses `anonymous` for the `sub` property, and the aforementioned issuer for anonymous tokens.

-_Please make sure that your application code handles anonymous users in an intended way!
-The middleware does not block anonymous users, it just identifies and marks them!_
+*Please make sure that your application code handles anonymous users in an intended way!
+The middleware does not block anonymous users, it just identifies and marks them!*

 If a request does have an invalid token, an expired one, or one from an unknown issuer, the middleware returns the status code `401`.